 Challenges in Recruiting and Retaining Diverse Talent

-- 42% of financial firms report that they struggle to recruit diverse talent due to a lack of diverse candidates in the talent pool.
+- 44% of financial firms report struggling to recruit diverse talent due to a lack of qualified candidates in the talent pool.

-- Retention rates for minority employees in finance remain low, with one-third leaving within the first two years, citing a lack of career growth opportunities.
+- Retention rates for minority employees in finance remain low, with 33% leaving within the first two years, citing a lack of career growth opportunities.

 - 48% of financial institutions identified unconscious bias in hiring and promotions as a key barrier to improving diversity.